archit-shukla/crypto-price-comparison/README.md

 ## Project Structure

 - `data`: Contains historical price data files for Bitcoin and Ethereum.
-- `scripts`: Python script for fetching and processing price data.
+- `main`: Handles the backend calls.
-- `templates`: HTML templates for the webpage.
+- `index`: HTML templates for the webpage.
-- `static`: Static files (CSS, JavaScript) for the webpage.
+- `front_end`: Static files (CSS, JavaScript) for the webpage.
-- `app.py`: Flask application script for hosting the webpage.
+- `app.py`: Python script for fetching and processing price data.

 ## Usage

-1. Run the `app.py` script to start the Flask server.
+1. Run the `main.py` script to start the Flask server.
 2. Open a web browser and navigate to `http://localhost:5000` to access the comparison tool.
 3. Enter the start and end dates in the provided form to generate price comparison graphs.

-## Screenshots